-The pilgrimage to Santiago of Compostela is also increasingly practiced by bicycle, taking a route based on quiet roads and often therefore off GR®.
-Specific markings are in place and should not be confused with that of the footpaths.
+The pilgrimage to Santiago de Compostela is also increasingly practiced by bicycle, taking a route based on quiet roads and often therefore outside the GR®.
+Specific signage is in place and should not be confused with that of the footpaths.

 The pedestrian path marks